 NOTE: Protocols for obtaining and validation of PFFs had been meticulously described and discussed in several recent publications11,28-30.
 Following any work with PFFs, clean the laminar hood or any equipment that might have contacted the PFFs with 1% SDS, then with 70% ethanol31.

-Prior to the experiment, dilute the PFFs with 1x PBS to a final concentration of 100 /mL.
+Prior to the experiment, dilute the PFFs with 1x PBS to a final concentration of 100 μg/mL.
 Sonicate the diluted PFFs in microcentrifuge tubes with a bath sonicator at high power with water bath cooling at 4 °C for 10 cycles, 30 s ON/30 s OFF.

 NOTE: It is critical that the fibrils be properly sonicated to generate fragments ~50 nm long.
 The size of sonicated PFFs can be measured directly from transmission electron microscope images of PFFs stained as described by Patterson et al.30.
 Sonications can be achieved as described above in a high power bath sonicator.
 Alternatively, a tip sonicator can be used30.
 Sonicated PFFs can be stored at -80 °C in small aliquots to avoid multiple freezing/thawing cycles.

-On DIV8, add 3.75 of 100 /mL of PFFs per well to the 150 of medium in the well to a final concentration of 2.5 /mL.
+On DIV8, add 3.75 μL of 100 μg/mL of PFFs per well to the 150 μL of medium in the well to a final concentration of 2.5 μg/mL.
 Use the same amount of 1x PBS for the control group.

 Prepare 4% paraformaldehyde (PFA) in 1x PBS and store the aliquots at -20 °C. To do so, follow the steps below.